msd1001/msd1001/README.md

-Hi, I'm Madhuresh Singh a Front-end Web Developer at TCS working for ING CLIENT.
+Hi, I'm Madhuresh Singh a Front-end Web Developer at TCS.

 🎓 I have completed my Electrical engineering from PSIT, KANPUR